-Goal #4: Diversify the tax base and generate more high-quality, in-county jobs to reduce dependence on residential property taxes, create economic opportunity and reduce out-commuting.
-Specifically, Land Use Policy #7, Strategy 7.2 supports "rezonings for businesses uses or properties made non-conforming by the extension of zoning in 2016."
+The request for the rezoning of 12 listed parcels is consistent with the comprehensive plan of Chatham County, Plan Chatham, by supporting the diversification of the tax base and generation of more high-quality, in-county jobs to reduce dependence on residential property taxes, create economic opportunity and reduce out-commuting.
+Specifically, this request supports Land Use Policy #7, Strategy 7.2 which encourages support for "rezonings for businesses uses or properties made non-conforming by the extension of zoning in 2016.